LCA-CI-builds-repair/django-import-export/docs/getting_started.rst

 Introduction
 ============

-This section describes how to get started with import-export.
+This section describeOne book entry is created.
+A field (or combination of fields) that uniquely identifies an instance always needs to how to get started with import-export.
 We'll use the :ref:`example application<exampleapp>` as a guide.

 import-export can be used programmatically as described here, or it can be integrated with the